 A benefit cap was introduced in Northern Ireland in 2016.
 This means that your Housing Benefit can be reduced if your combined social security benefits each week total to an amount higher than the benefit cap.

 The Northern Ireland Executive has set up a new supplementary payments fund to offset the reduction in certain people's Housing Benefit.
 This means that the government is essentially reducing the benefits of households in one way, but then boosting the benefits of certain households back up again with another fund.
-This fund will operate until 31 March 2020.
+This fund was supposed to close on 31 March 2020, but the Assembly has agreed to continue making these top-up payments.

 How much is the benefit cap?